 Upon receiving the webhook you can compute the signature by computing the HMAC yourself using the webhook body and your webhook secret and then comparing it with the value of the lean-signature header.
 When you perform your hash calculations, ensure that you use the raw payload of the webhook body to avoid altering the values within the payload prior to calculating the hash.
 With this you can ensure that the webhook you received came from Lean and nobody else.

-You can also configure your server or endpoint to exclusively accept POST requests from the IP Addresses we use to send webhooks.
-For production applications we send all webhooks from 126.96.36.199 and for sandbox applications we send webhooks from 188.8.131.52 and so you will need to whitelist all of these.
+You can configure your server or endpoint to exclusively accept POST requests from the IP Addresses we use to send webhooks.
+For production applications we send all webhooks from 126.96.36.199 and for sandbox applications we send webhooks from 188.8.131.52 and so you will need to whitelist these addresses if you choose to whitelist static IP addresses.